-- 4.18 To ensure that computer equipment and software are protected from loss and damage through theft, vandalism, etc. - 4.19 To comply with the copyright, designs and patents legislation and, in particular, to ensure that: - (a) only software legally acquired and installed by the authority is used on its computers; - (b) staff are aware of legislative provisions; and - (c) in developing systems, due regard is given to the issue of intellectual property rights.
+- 4.17 To ensure that relevant standards and guidelines for computer systems are observed. - 4.18 To ensure that computer equipment and software are protected from loss and damage through theft, vandalism, etc. - 4.19 To comply with the copyright, designs and patents legislation and, in particular, to ensure that: - (a) only software legally acquired and installed by the authority is used on its computers; - (b) staff are aware of legislative provisions; and - (c) in developing systems, due regard is given to the issue of intellectual property rights.